Home treatment is often used for

 heal, and strengthen your Achilles tendon and prevent further injury:

 activities that strain the tendon, such as stair climbing or running.
-While
+Try

 Smoking slows healing, because it decreases blood supply and delays tissue

-- Wear footwear that protects the tendon while it is healing.
+Wear footwear that protects the tendon while it heals.

-arches and cushion your heels can make a big difference in your daily comfort
+arches and cushion your heels can make a big difference in your comfort

-and the healing process.
+and healing.
 If needed, talk to your physical therapist or

 podiatrist about heel pads or